techn0mad/techn0mad.github.io/_posts/2021-07-12-squishy-rf.md

 ---
 layout: post
-title: "Squishy RF"
+title: "Another Sad Story of Common Mode"
 tags: blog sdr kiwisdr rf antennas emi rfi
 ---

-# Another Sad Story of Common Mode

 I have been running a [KiwiSDR](http://kiwisdr.com/) for a number of years since I arrived on Orcas Island.
 When it was first set up with a nice